ethanl66/smolboi-firmware-v1.0/README.md

 ## Features

 - Matrix scanning to detect key presses and key releases
+- Maps keypresses to a custom 4-layer keymap
 - Generates HID Input Report packets and sends through USB to computer
 - Primitive debouncing